chiliseek/greenhouse_automation/README.md

 ## Project overview
 This is my first python project.
 Its an attempt to automate a greenhouse with python.
 Starting small, I'll automate a seedling heat mat and I'm going to expand the scope of the project as I'll progress.
-At the moment the script is running on a RPi Zero which it total overkill.
+At the moment the script is running on a RPi Zero which is total overkill.
 The plan is to port the script to MicroPython and run it on an ESP8266/ESP32.

 For now the script is measuring temperature and humidity every 30 seconds.
 It will then determine min and max values